drupol/master-thesis/src/thesis/1-introduction.typ

 the landscape of software has undergone a radical metamorphosis.
 The simplicity of his advice to #emph[trust people] has become significantly more complex in the current era.
-The modern software supply chain is extensive, often encompassing dependencies the often lies beneath the surface.
+The modern software supply chain is extensive, often encompassing dependencies that lies beneath the surface.
 Despite the prevalence of open-source software within this supply chain, it is uncommon for end-users to compile their own software.
 As a result, the build systems became a prime vector for malicious exploitation
 #cite(<MarcelFourne2023>, form: "normal", supplement: [p.1]).
 This underscores
 the vital importance of software reproducibility which ensures that software can be reliably built and verified from its source across different environments and